 - 16 and 17-year olds whose cases remain in the Youth Part will be referred to as “Adolescent Offenders.”
 Adult sentencing will apply, but the Judge must take the youth’s age into account when sentencing.
 Adolescent Offenders are eligible for Youthful Offender treatment, as is the current law with respect to 16 and 17-year olds charged as adults.

 - Adolescent offenders may voluntarily participate in services while their case is pending.

 - Violations will be heard in adult criminal/local courts, as is the current law.

-- Youth whose cases are heard in the Family Court will be processed pursuant to existing Juvenile Delinquency (JD) laws, which includes the opportunity for adjustment.
+- Youth whose cases are heard in the Family Court will be processed pursuant to existing Juvenile Delinquency (JD) laws, which include the opportunity for adjustment.
 They will not have a permanent criminal record.

 Youth Part of Adult Court:

 - New “Youth Parts” will be created.
 All 13-15-year-old Juvenile Offenders and all 16-17-year Adolescent Offenders will have their cases in the Youth Part.

 - Family Court judges will preside over cases in the Youth Parts.